cslarsen/busy-beaver/README.md

 cover all cases.
 So at that point, you have to bring in human operators to investigate whether a given machine halts or not.
 That's also fine, but is really just another version of the same problem.
 Are there machines that humans won't be able to prove halts or not?
 Absolutely.
-I haven't seen one yet, but we know from mathematics that there are statements that cannot be proven or disproven.
-Statements that are true, but cannot be proven so.

-That's why I made this program: I want to find some cool, but simple Turing machines that I myself can't figure out will ever halt or not.
+The current BB(6) champion runs for an insane number of steps, and its source code looks deceptively simple.

 The code was featured in a [talk I held on Busy Beavers][talk].